AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 > Note: each member of the world state is implemented as an independent merkle tree with different properties.

-The "Accrued Substate", as coined in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper), contains information that is accrued throughout transaction execution to be "acted upon immediately following the transaction."
+The **accrued substate**, as coined in the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper), contains information that is accrued throughout transaction execution to be "acted upon immediately following the transaction."
 These are append-only arrays containing state that is not relevant to other calls or transactions.
 Similar to world state, if a message call succeeds, its substate is appended to its calling context, but if it fails its substate is dropped by its caller.
 ```
 AccruedSubstate {
     logs: [],           // append-only